temirov/ctx/README.md

     - Reads patterns from a `.gitignore` file located at the root of each processed directory by default (can be disabled with `--no-gitignore`).
     - Skips the `.git` directory unless the `--git` flag is provided.
-    - `.ignore` lines prefixed with `show-binary-content:` designate paths whose binary contents are base64-encoded and included in output.
+    - The `[binary]` section in `.ignore` lists patterns whose binary contents are base64-encoded and included in output.
     - A global exclusion flag (`-e` or `--e`) excludes a designated folder if it appears as a direct child in any specified directory.
 - **Command Abbreviations:**